Cavin Soh: Career

-Soh used to be a lead singer in the band Dreamz FM (梦飞船) and a radio deejay on MediaCorp's Chinese language station Y.E.S.
+Soh was formerly the lead singer of the band Dreamz FM (梦飞船) and a radio deejay on MediaCorp's Chinese language station Y.E.S.
 93.3FM before switching to television and acting.
-In 2005, he won the Best Supporting Actor award for his portrayal of Zhou Daqiu, the antagonist, in Portrait of Home.
-The character was also voted the Top 10 Most Memorable Villains at the Star Awards 2007 anniversary special.
+In 2005, he won the Best Supporting Actor award for his portrayal of Zhou Daqiu, the main antagonist, in Portrait of Home.
+Also, the character was voted the Top 10 Most Memorable Villains at the Star Awards 2007 anniversary special.

-Besides acting in dramas, Soh still juggles his musical interests with television commitments.
+While acting in various television series, Soh still maintains his musical interests.
 He has written and performed the theme songs of a number of drama series and was a judge on SuperBand and Campus SuperStar.

 Personal life

-Soh was schooled at Maris Stella High School (Primary and Secondary).
+Soh was schooled at Maris Stella High School (primary and secondary).
 Afterwards, he graduated with a Diploma in Mechanical Engineering at Ngee Ann Polytechnic.
-Thereafter, he was conferred with an honours degree from the University of Glasgow, Scotland.
+Thereafter, he earned a honours degree from the University of Glasgow, Scotland.

 Soh married Serena Yeo in December 2009, and they have a son and a daughter.